damariskimonge/damariskimonge/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on shiny apps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning systematic review
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on health research
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with app reactivity
-- 💬 Ask me about ...
+- 💬 Ask me about statistical modelling
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
 -->